lcauser/TensorNetworks.jl/README.md

 Matrix product states:
 - Generalized framework to allow for higher ranked objects (e.g. matrices) to have a matrix product representation (e.g. MPO).
 - High-level unified code for easy implementation.
-For example, writing Hamiltonians expliclity and using them to create MPOs (very much inspired by ITensors.jl!!!) and Trotterized time evolution.
+For example, writing Hamiltonians expliclity and using them to create MPOs (very much inspired by [ITensors.jl](https://github.com/ITensor/ITensors.jl)!) and Trotterized time evolution.
 - Variational MPS for targetting ground states (DMRG).
 - Time-evolving block decimation (TEBD) for real- and imaginary-time dynamics.
 - Thermal states using MPOs with TEBD.